 In partnership with Asian Americans Advancing Justice (AAJC), National Asian Pacific American Women’s Forum (NAPAWF), and Immigrant Legal Resource Center (IRLC) we oppose the upcoming rescission of the H-4 work authorization rule.

-Oppose the Rescission of the H-4 Work Authorization Rule That Would Harm Over 100,000 Asian Immigrant Women.
-Please see here for the full H-4 Guide.
+Oppose the Rescission of the H-4 Work Authorization Rule That Would Harm Nearly 90,000 Asian Immigrant Women.
+Please see here for the full H-4 EAD guide.

 What is an H-4 visa?